montmartre paris

 The best value for your money!

 Incredible Montmartre & Sacre Coeur tour!
 Montmartre is a gorgeous neighborhood filled with many different and unique features.
 The two hours went by quickly, and our guide, Sebastian, was great!
-He showed us a place where Van Gogh and his brother lived and took us to the top of the Sacre Couer basilica, where we enjoyed panoramic views over the city!
+He showed us a place where Van Gogh and his brother lived and took us to the top of the Sacre Coeur basilica, where we enjoyed panoramic views over the city!
 Definitely, a must-do tour while in Paris!

 Lily